wp-plugins/quiz-master-next/readme.txt

 * Can ask for user's contact information
 * Can email user after taking the quiz
 * Can email an admin after a user takes the quiz
-* Can score the quiz using either an incorrect/correct system or a points based system
+* Can score the quiz using an incorrect/correct system, a points based system, or a not-graded system
 * Saves the results after a user takes the quiz
+* Features audit trail so admins can keep track of who adds, edits, or deletes quizzes and questions

 == Installation ==